 Will Bankruptcy Stop Garnishment or Lawsuits?

 The filing of a Chapter 7 or Chapter 13 bankruptcy will Stop Creditor Harassment and stop creditors from continuing almost all civil legal proceedings against the debtor.
 The most common types of civil legal proceedings or lawsuits are those brought on behalf of credit card lenders, hospitals, clinics, and mortgage companies.
 The filing of a Chapter 7 or Chapter 13 bankruptcy will not stop a criminal proceeding.

 Will Bankruptcy Stop Repossession?

 Filing for bankruptcy typically will Prevent Car Repossession and stop the repossession of mobile homes.
 Also, a Chapter 13 Repayment Plan will allow the debtor the opportunity to become current with the automobile or mobile home loan that is delinquent.

 Yes.
 Filing for bankruptcy will prohibit any type of collection effort regarding a civil debt.
 At our firm, we usually ask clients to begin referring harassing telephone calls to our office even before filing the client’s bankruptcy petition.

 CONTACT A MN BANKRUPTCY LAWYER

 Since 1972, our team of kind, helpful, professional and experienced MN Bankruptcy Lawyers have helped thousands of people just like you overcome severe debt problems and get their lives back.
 We can help you too.
-Contact one of our 8 Professional and Convenient MN Locations today for a free, no-obligation bankruptcy consultation and get started on the road to debt freedom today.
+Contact one of our numerous Minnesota Locations today for a free, no-obligation bankruptcy consultation and get started on the road to debt freedom today.